-Schools will be aware that the Department of Education has introduced a new system of allocating Special Education teachers to mainstream schools.
-The new model of allocating resources came into effect from September 2017.
-Allocations for schools were updated in 2019 and are designed to be updated in future, at regular intervals, every two to three years.
+Schools will be aware that the Department of Education has introduced a new system of allocating special education teachers to mainstream schools in 2017.
+Allocations for schools were updated in 2019 and more recently in 2022 and are designed to be updated in future, at regular intervals, every two to three years.